-The exclusive involvement of females is best explained by x-linked dominant inheritance with lethality in the hemizygous males.
+The metabolic rate in patients with Rett syndrome is often lower while sleeping but rates while actively awake do not differ between affected and control groups.
+The presence of metatarsal and metacarpal abnormalities in some patients with Rett syndrome prompted radiologic studies of 17 cases.
+Short fourth and/or fifth metatarsals were identified in 11 (65%) and short fourth and/or fifth metacarpals in 8 of 14 (57%).
+Reduced bone density in the hands was found in 12 of 14 cases (86%).
+The exclusive involvement of females is best explained by X-linked dominant inheritance with lethality in the hemizygous males.
 By this hypothesis, all cases are new mutations.
 One instance of 2 affected half-sisters born to the same mother is known.
 This is explicable on the basis of gonadal mosaicism or X-autosome translocation in the mother.
 However, no chromosomal abnormality was found.
-Another possible mechanism for only female cases is that called metabolic interference.
-According to this suggestion, the homozygous female and the hemizygous male are normal, the heterozygous female is abnormal because of an adverse interaction of the gene products from the 2 x chromosomes.
+Another possible mechanism for only female cases is the so-called metabolic interference.
+According to this suggestion, the homozygous female and the hemizygous male are normal, the heterozygous female is abnormal because of an adverse interaction of the gene products from the two X chromosomes.
 Because of lyonization, these products would be produced in different cells.

-und electron-dense inclusions with a distinct lamellar and granular substructure with a striking decrease in the dendritic trees of selected cortical areas, chiefly projection neurons of the motor, association, and limbic cortices.
+Light-microscopy shows evidence of white matter disease and ultrastructurally, many neurons and oligodendroglia contained membrane-bound electron-dense inclusions with a distinct lamellar and granular substructure with a striking decrease in the dendritic trees of selected cortical areas, chiefly projection neurons of the motor, association, and limbic cortices.

-inheritance: x-linked dominant with lethality in hemizygous males.
+Inheritance: x-linked dominant with lethality in hemizygous males.

-incidence: approximately 1 in 15,000
+Incidence: approximately 1 in 15,000